cloudnativer/kube-install/README0.7.md

 ## 2.5 Use configuration file to install

 <br>
-You can also specify a configuration file to install.
+You can also install the Kubernetes cluster through the prewritten configuration file.

 ```
-# ./kube-install -opt install -cfg 1.cfg
+# ./kube-install -opt install -cfg your.cfg
 ```

-You can also <a href="docs/cfg0.7.md">see more detailed configuration file introduction here</a>.<br>
+The cluster is installed through the pre written configuration file.
+Click here to <a href="docs/cfg0.7.md">see more detailed configuration file introduction</a>.<br>
 <br>
 <br>